instructors guide

 • Accurate color

-• Clean crop (avoid distracting backgrounds)
+• Clean crop (avoid unrelated or heavily distracting backgrounds or distortion)

 • A studio shot can be useful when showing scale of work.